telerik/blazor-docs/components/scheduler/views/agenda.md

 # Agenda View

 The Agenda view of the Scheduler for Blazor shows a weekly summary (or a custom period set by the user) in a table format.
-You can also configure the Agenda view to display events [grouped by resource]({%slug scheduler-resource-grouping%}).

 In this article: